 Between January 2017 and March 2020, the study area spanning Dantewada and Bijapur districts, inclusive of the Indravati Tiger Reserve (ITR), underwent multiple visits for the meticulous documentation of avian species.
 Systematic observations of avifauna were conducted across diverse habitats, including forested areas, open plains, grasslands, wetlands, and cultivated lands, through randomized sampling methods.
 Trails of varying lengths (ranging from 100 meters to 1 km), vehicular excursions, and surveys employing direct visual identification and auditory detections were employed.
 Unidentified species were referenced against authoritative sources such as BNHS-ENVIS, as well as publications by Ali and Ripley (1987, 1989), Grimmett et al. (2016), and Rasmussen and Anderton (2012).
 The investigations encompassed different diurnal periods and seasons to ensure comprehensive data collection.
 In-depth inquiries involved engaging with the local community, particularly individuals possessing substantial knowledge and a keen interest in avian observations, to augment the understanding of avifaunal dynamics.
 Avifaunal taxonomy adhered to the classification system outlined by Praveen et al. (2020).
 Recorded avian specimens were categorized into Resident (R) and Migratory (M) classifications, while their conservation status was assessed in accordance with the latest IUCN Red List criteria (Birdlife International, 2014-2021).To determine the range extension status of avian species, various studies mentioned above were examined for Eastern Ghats, Odisha, Andhra Pradesh and available information on Chhattisgarh and Madhya Pradesh.
 Of 313 species recorded, 23 were found to extend the distribution range at KVNP/MFR ( Bharos et al. 2019).

-RESULT
+RESULTS

 During the study period commencing from January 2017 to March 2020 were years of intensive study intermittently the sites were visited several times.
 Avifauna was observed adapting to different modes, as discussed above.
 260 species were recorded, comprising 19 orders and 72 families.
 Out of 260 avian species, Nine species come under the threatened categories of IUCN Red Data Base (2014-2021).
 A previous study by Majumdar (1984) mentions collecting specimens of 97 species from Bastar, and (Saha 1995) recorded 92 species in ITR.